solliancenet/microsoft-postgresql-developer-guide/10_ZeroToHero/10_00_ZeroToHero.md

 # 10 / Zero to Hero

 We have reached the end of the guide.
-Hopefully the content and hands-on tutorials have helped with assessing what an application and database deployment is required.
+Hopefully, the content and hands-on tutorials have helped with assessing what application and database deployment is required.
 Take a moment to determine the required steps to move an application architecture to the next level.
-Architecture modernization and operational monitoring are an iterative processes and we hope this guide is reference to often.
+Architecture modernization and operational monitoring are iterative processes and we hope this guide is referenced too often.

 ## Summary of tasks